 The common cold is characterized by having a headache, fever, nasal congestion along with mucus draining from your nose into the throat, sore throat, runny nose, teary eyes, fatigue, restlessness, pain in the body and muscles, earache, scratchy throat due to cough, and sneezing.

-If the common cold persists for more than 10 days it can lead to otitis media, lower respiratory tract infections and infection of sinuses.
+If the common cold persists for more than 10 days, it can lead to otitis media, lower respiratory tract infections, and infection of the sinuses.

 Children younger than 6 years, elders, smokers, and people with a depressed immune system are at risk of having a common cold.

 During the winter, infections tend to become prevalent.
-Viruses can survive at their best in moist weather and when winter arrives the cold, dull winds spread them in the environment.
+Viruses can survive at their best in moist weather, and when winter arrives, the cold, dull winds spread them in the environment.
 Winters promote the breeding of rhinovirus, as cold weather is favorable for its growth.
-Rhinovirus takes up the opportunity and replicates real fast in the mucous lining of nose and throat because the lower temperature there aids rhinovirus to multiply efficiently.
-It is believed that during winters, the human’s immune system is suppressed.
+Rhinovirus takes up the opportunity and replicates really fast in the mucous lining of the nose and throat because the lower temperature there aids rhinovirus to multiply efficiently.
+It is believed that during winter, the human immune system is suppressed.